• Get Review Board

 Once Python and setuptools are installed, you may need to add a couple directories to your system path.

-- Open System icon. and navigate to the
+1. Open Start ‣ Control Panel and navigate to the System icon.

-in System variables and click Edit. - Add
+4. Find PATH in System variables and click Edit.

 Installing RBTools¶